Virginia police determine if and when body, dash video is released. Should they? - NewsBreak

 RICHMOND, Va (WRIC) — Days after a Henrico police officer allegedly shot and killed a driver following a crash on I-64, investigators have provided little circumstances surrounding the incident, nor have they shared video of the encounter.

-However, other Virginia police departments have opted to more quickly share crucial video depicting similar officer-involved incidents.5 months later: Hawkins Co.
-Sheriff says search for Summer Wells continues, but no signs point to abduction
+However, other Virginia police departments have opted to more quickly share crucial video depicting similar officer-involved incidents.

 While different police forces may provide varied reasons to release or keep crucial video, state law does not require them to release body or dash camera video to the public.